Attacks on medical care

 Attacks against medical facilities and health workers, whether deliberate or indiscriminate, are part of generalised violence and atrocities committed against civilians in armed conflict.
 They deprive populations of health services, often when they need them the most.

-On 8 May 2018, Democratic Republic of Congo (DRC) declared an outbreak of Ebola in the northeast.
+On 1 August 2018, Democratic Republic of Congo (DRC) declared an outbreak of Ebola in the northeast, the second outbreak of the disease in the country this year.

 Kunduz hospital attack